SpaceCowboy100/cs100HW4/README.md

 FLAGS=-Wall -Werror
 ```
 Here we are setting variable `FLAGS` to `-Wall -Werror`.
-Although this may seem redundant for such a small project, in larger projects you can just change the value of `FLAGS` instead of changing every occurence of `-Wall -Werror`.
+Although this may seem redundant for such a small project, in larger projects you can just change the value of `FLAGS` instead of changing every occurrence of `-Wall -Werror`.

 ```
 all: